EZ-Robotics/EZ-Site/projects/2023-03-30-ez-template/index.md

 - basic autonomous selector

 ### Issues
 The code for this version was less than ideal.
 The [main file was ~500 lines](https://github.com/EZ-Robotics/EZ-Template/blob/f4c287dc3cea8c95cdbbd47939ef41c1d5a2f749/src/EZ-Template/auton_drive_functions.cpp), with no real structure to anything.
 The code worked, and because this was originally intended for only me to use I felt this was fine.
-As more people used it, more errors were and it was clunky for users to update the library.
+As more people used it, more errors were caught and it was clunky for users to update the library.

 The code needed to be cleaned and it had to be easier for users to update the library.